CS 101

 Community solar developers build projects because they believe those projects will generate value over time.
 But every solar farm still needs customers who will ultimately purchase the electricity being generated.

-Community solar programs allow project owners to distribute bill credits to subscribers within the same utility territory, then bill participants for those credits at a discounted rate.
+Community solar programs allow project owners to distribute bill credits to subscribers within the same utility territory, then charge subscribers for those credits at a fixed discounted rate.

 You might ask: